P-plater Car Insurance

 - Not listing all drivers - Planning on sharing your car with a sibling?
 Remember to list them in your policy, as you may have to pay a hefty undeclared driver excess or not receive cover at all for an accident they caused.

-- Unapproved car modifications - Car modifications and P-platers go hand in hand, but before you upgrade your wheels, it’ll need to be approved by your insurer.
+- Unapproved car modifications - Before you upgrade your wheels, it’ll need to be approved by your insurer.
 Otherwise, any claim you make in the future could be rejected

 How do I make a car insurance claim?